Fake Accounts, Fake Content and Staying One Step Ahead

 Understanding motive helps you recognise risk faster.

-Fake Reviews and How They Trick You
+Fake Reviews and How They Influence You

 App stores